 Set aside a generous amount of time when you won’t be interrupted.
 Turn off the ringer on your phone and close your computer.
 Find a good location with a firm surface and warm ambient temperature.
 Make sure you have everything you need at hand including massage oil, a blanket, a firm mat if you wish to use one, tissues, clean diapers, and baby clothes or pajamas.

 Keep your nails trimmed and take off your watch and jewelry to avoid harming your baby.
-Play soothing music or sing to your baby as you massage.
+Play soothing music or sing as you massage.

 Make sure the room temperature is warm enough—at least 75 degrees F—since your baby will be unclothed.
 You can also cover baby with a blanket except for the area of the body you are massaging—this is especially advisable for preemies and newborns.

-Undress your baby and place her on a blanket or mat atop a firm surface, like the floor or a changing table, one that is secure and comfortable for both of you, and soft enough for her.
-Make sure your baby is at a height that won’t hurt your back—either too high or too low can quickly make your back hurt.
+Undress your baby and place them on a blanket or mat atop a firm surface – like the floor or a changing table – that is secure and comfortable for both of you, and soft enough for baby.
+Make sure they are at a height that won’t affect your back—either too high or too low can quickly make it hurt.

-Downward strokes are usually calming, while upward strokes tend to be stimulating.
+Downward strokes are usually calming, while upward strokes tend to stimulate.
 Downward strokes are usually best for infants.

-Use touch, your voice, eye contact and movement to give your baby a complete experience, unless he or she becomes easily over-stimulated.
+Use touch, your voice, eye contact and movement to give your baby a complete experience, unless they become easily over-stimulated.

 Baby Massage Techniques

 As a general approach, use smooth, light strokes with your palms or fingers, but not so light that it tickles.
 Use fingertips to massage toes, fingers, and the head, and your palms for the other areas of the body.